matthewkling/phylospatial/README.md

 <img src="man/figures/README-alpha-1.png" width="50%" />

-We can also use randomization to calculate the significance of these diversity metrics under a null model, using the `ps_rand()` function.
+We can also use randomization to calculate the statistical significance of these diversity metrics under a null model, using the `ps_rand()` function.
 The default null model uses a stratified randomization designed for use with continuous occurrence data.
 Let’s run 100 randomizations and plot the results for PE.
 This is a quantile value that gives the proportion of randomizations in which observed PE was greater than randomized PE in a given grid cell (if you wanted to identify “statistically significant” grid cells in a one-tailed test with alpha = 0.05, these would be cells with values greater than 0.95).

 ``` r
 rand <- ps_rand(ps, n_rand = 100)